Optimal Dose

 Interviews & Surveys

-Survey Statistic
+Survey Statistics

-1. What cause them stress?
+1. What causes you stress?

 Quantitative Data